Bethany Ehlmann

+Bethany List Ehlmann is an American planetary scientist, geologist, and professor.
+She is the Director of the Laboratory for Atmospheric and Space Physics at the University of Colorado Boulder.

-Bethany List Ehlmann is a professor of Planetary Science at California Institute of Technology and a Research Scientist at the Jet Propulsion Laboratory.
+Ehlmann has three Master's degrees, a Doctor of Philosophy, and an honorary Doctor of Science.
+From 2011 until mid-2025, Ehlman was a professor of Planetary Science at California Institute of Technology and a Research Scientist at NASA's Jet Propulsion Laboratory.

+Ehlmann is also the President of The Planetary Society and the Director of the Keck Institute for Space Studies.

-Education and early career
+Education and early life

+Ehlmann was born in Southern California, where her father, Bryon Ehlmann, was an assistant professor of Computer science at Chapman University.
+The family then relocated to Tallahassee, Florida, where Bryon was a professor at Florida A&M University and Florida State University.
+Ehlmann graduated from James S. Rickards High School with an International Baccalaureate Diploma in 2000, where she was awarded the Fred Biletnikoff Award.
+They then relocated to Edwardsville, Illinois, near Bryon's hometown of St. Charles, Missouri, where he was a professor at Southern Illinois University Edwardsville.

-Ehlmann was born in Southern California and raised in Tallahassee, Florida.
-She received her Bachelor of Arts in 2004 from Washington University in St. Louis, where she was a Compton Fellow.
-During her Sophomore year, she was awarded the Barry M. Goldwater Scholarship and the Morris K. Udall Fellowship.
+Ehlmann studied at Washington University in St. Louis, double majoring in earth and planetary sciences and environmental studies; and minoring in mathematics.
+During all four years of her undergraduate studies, she was an Arthur Compton Scholar.
+In 2001, she won the Varney Prize in Undergraduate Physics and the Fossett Fellowship for the Pathfinder Program in environmental studies.
+From 2002-2003, she was awarded the Barry M. Goldwater Scholarship and the Morris K. Udall Fellowship.
 She worked with Professor Raymond Arvidson on operations of the Spirit and Opportunity Mars Exploration rovers at JPL for their first 9 months of operations and with a student group from the NASA Ames Astrobiology Academy on a publication describing the benefits of human exploration of Mars.
+She graduated with a Bachelor of Arts and Science in 2004.

 She then attended the University of Oxford as a Rhodes Scholar beginning in 2004.
 There, she received two Master of Science degrees, one in Environmental Change and Management under the mentorship of John Boardman, awarded in 2005, and the other in Geography under the mentorship of Heather Viles, awarded in 2007.
 While at Oxford, she contributed to the analysis of remote sensing data to help evaluate safe landing sites for the Mars Exploration Rover in a 2005 study.
-Her M.Sc. (by research) Geography thesis was entitled "Developing quantitative techniques for evaluating rock breakdown morphology: a case study of basalt boulders in the Channelled Scablands, Washington, USA."
+Her Geography thesis was entitled "Developing quantitative techniques for evaluating rock breakdown morphology: a case study of basalt boulders in the Channelled Scablands, Washington, USA."